Medicaid Frequently Asked Questions

-This Medicaid FAQ covers the questions we hear most often: who qualifies, what the program actually pays for, and how to apply.
-Medicaid covers 67.7 million people as of February 2026, per CMS — making it one of the largest health insurance programs in the country.
-Because states administer their own programs under federal guidelines, many answers depend on where you live.
+This FAQ covers the questions we hear most often: who qualifies, what the program actually pays for, and how to apply.
+Medicaid and CHIP together cover about 73.9 million people, per CMS (April 2026).
+Because states administer their own programs under federal guidelines, many answers depend on where you live — verify specifics with your state Medicaid agency.

 Eligibility questions